 What knife can cut through bone?

-Both a cleaver and a butcher knife can cut through bone but your cleaver should be your go-to skeleton smasher.
+Unlike a typical kitchen knife, both a cleaver and a butcher knife can cut through bone but your cleaver should be your go-to skeleton smasher.

 Why does a butcher’s knife have that hole?